Petch62/dashy/docs/theming.md

-## Theming
+# Theming

-By default Dashy comes with 20 built in themes, which can be applied from the dropwodwn menu in the UI
+By default Dashy comes with 25+ built-in themes, which can be applied from the dropwodwn menu in the UI.

 ![Built-in Themes](https://i.ibb.co/GV3wRss/Dashy-Themes.png)

-You can also add your own themes, apply custom CSS, and modify colors.
+You can also add your own themes, apply custom styles, and modify colors.

 You can customize Dashy by writing your own CSS, which can be loaded either as an external stylesheet, set directly through the UI, or specified in the config file.
 Most styling options can be set through CSS variables, which are outlined below.